open/close all folders

-- Never My Fault: After infamous Attack Zone challenge, angry Robb screams: "We lost just by bunch of rules!"
+- Never My Fault: After the infamous Attack Zone challenge, angry Robb screams: "We lost just by bunch of rules!"
 Of course, and because he's was choking Clay.

 - Funny Background Event: When the rest of Sook Jai is distracted via goofing around near the shoreline, Robb slightly farther back in the ocean is screaming and then collapses, submerging into it.
 He got bit on the foot by a stingray, but due to Robb's loud nature, no one noticed until they noticed on land that he was bleeding.

 - HeelFace Door-Slam: He had an epiphany about his behavior but was still voted out in the episode he had it.

 - Sitcom Arch-Nemesis: To Shii-Ann.

 - Spell My Name with an S: Lampshaded, and the first time at that point that someone had actually commented on their name being spelled wrong during jury voting ("two B's, two B's, guys").

 - Vision Quest: The day before his boot he goes on a hike with Ken.
 The beauty of the landscape along with a bit of wisdom from Ken makes him realize what's truly important in his life and that there is more to life than partying.
 He spends the night drinking with his tribe and the most aggressive and obnoxious player in the season finally gels with them.
 When they vote him off the night evening they seem sorry to see him go but he leaves the game in good spirits intending to live a better life.